E-cigarette maker Juul Labs seeks $1 bln in funding - Bloomberg News

 Juul is working with Jefferies Financial Group Inc JEF.N for the fundraising, the report said, adding that the e-cigarette manufacturer had about $800 million in revenue in 2022.

-Juul and Jefferies did not immediately respond to Reuters' request for comment.
+Jefferies declined to comment on the report and Juul did not immediately respond to a Reuters request for comment.

 (Reporting by Gursimran Kaur in Bengaluru; Editing by Sonia Cheema)